imick-io/node-js-basic/readme.md

 ### Installing packages

 To install a package, you can use the npm install command.
-For example, to install the express package, you would run npm install express.
 This will create a new directory called node_modules and download the package to that directory.

 There are two types of packages you can install.
 Development dependencies are packages that are only needed during development, such as testing packages.
 To install a package as a development dependency, you can add the --save-dev flag to the install command.
 For example, to install the mocha testing framework, you would run npm install mocha --save-dev.
 You can also install packages globally by adding the -g flag to the install command.

 ### Using packages

-The first package we will install is nodemon.
-This is a utility that will monitor for any changes in your source and automatically restart your server.
-To install nodemon, run npm install nodemon --save-dev.
+When writting your code, you will experience a pretty anoying thing: you will have to rerun you server every time you make a change.
+This is where nodemon comes in.
+It is a package that will monitor for any changes in your source and automatically restart your server.

+To install nodemon, run `npm install nodemon --save-dev`.
 Now, let's add a new script to our package.json file that will run our server with nodemon:

 ```json
 "scripts": {